aliutiev/portfolio/c/README.md

-Sample assignments using C programming to complete basic tasks, building functions & data structures.
+Sample assignments using C programming to complete basic tasks & basic functions using various data structures.